HaseebAkmal/SampleProject/README.md

-# SampleProject
+# Python Coding
 This description contains information about this project.
-It will be an Android app development project.
+It will be a Python app development project.